ibl.ai Agentic AI Blog

 Data governance programs typically include data stewardship roles, data quality metrics, master data management, metadata management, and compliance with data regulations.
 These programs have matured over many years, with well-established frameworks, tools, and best practices.

-What AI Governance Adds
+What Does AI Governance Add?

 AI governance extends beyond data to address risks that emerge from how AI systems use data to make decisions.
 These additional concerns include model behavior ensuring AI systems behave as intended across all operating conditions, fairness and bias verifying that AI decisions do not discriminate against protected groups, explainability providing appropriate transparency about how AI decisions are made, model lifecycle management governing AI systems from development through retirement, AI-specific compliance meeting regulatory requirements specific to AI systems, and human oversight ensuring appropriate human control over AI decisions.